navneetshirke/Dockerize_Rails_App_With_Postgresql/README.md

 In a new terminal tab/window, run the following command to create and migrate the database:

-`docker-compose run web bundle exec rake db:setup` `docker-compose run web bundle exec rake db:migrate`
+`docker-compose run web bundle exec rake db:setup`

-7 Access the Rails app:
+`docker-compose run web bundle exec rake db:migrate`

-Now your Rails app should be accessible at http://localhost:3000.
+7 Now your Rails app should be accessible at http://localhost:3000.
 You can interact with it just like a regular Rails app running on your local machine.
 That's it!
 You've successfully dockerized your Rails app with a local PostgreSQL database.
 You can stop the Docker containers by pressing Ctrl+C in the terminal running docker-compose up.

 Remember that this is a basic setup, and for production use, you may need to consider additional configurations like environment variables, data persistence, and security.

 8 Other Cmd For Docker

-  Remove Volume `docker system prune --volumes`
+  Remove Docker Volume `docker system prune --volumes`

-  Run Rails cmd `docker-compose run web bundle exec rails g scaffold artist name`
+  Run Rails CMD `docker-compose run web bundle exec rails g scaffold artist name`